-Alian countries continue to represent the majority of our non-conformances with over 69% of our total number of non-conformances with South Aliar expresenting 21%.
-Health & Softey Issues are fairly consistent across all geographies as being the biggest area of non-conformances.
-They represent an average of 66% of all non-conformances.
-In all Southeast and North Asia non-conformances they compare the averages represent over 12% of non-conformances, which is four times to prevalence of the source size in other graphies.
+Asian countries continue to represent the majority of our non-conformances with over 69% of our total number of non-conformances with South Asiar representing 21%.
+Health Safety Issues are fully consistent across all geographies as being the biggest area of non-conformances.
+The year test on a verspect of an overage of 66% of all non-conformances in India, Southeast and North Asia non-conformances relating to fair wages represent over 12% of non-conformances, which is foot until the provided of the safety of th